-Water is considered polluted when it altered from the natural state in its physical condition or chemical and microbiological composition, so that it becomes unsuitable or less suitable for any safe and beneficial consumption.
-The used water of a community is called wastewater or sewage.
-If it is not treated before being discharged into waterways, serious pollution is the result.
-Water pollution also occurs when rain water runoff from urban and industrial areas and from agricultural land and mining operations makes its way back to receiving waters (river, lake or ocean) and into the ground.
+Water is considered polluted when it is altered from the natural state in its physical condition, and chemical and microbiological composition, so that it becomes unsuitable or less suitable for any safe and beneficial consumption.
+The used water of a community is called wastewater, or sewage.
+If it is not treated before being discharged into waterways, serious pollution occurs.
+Water pollution also occurs when rain water runoff from domestic waste and from agricultural land makes its way back to receiving waters (Ponds, Canals and Beels) and into the ground.